Tianyao-Ma/AroundMe/README.md

 ## 🎬 About the project
 <p align="justify">
-  This project aims at study and recreate the strcture of the common social media application.
+This project aims to study and recreate the structure of the common social media applications.
 How should we design the database for larger multi-media files?
-How to implement UI for users to browser, search and upload their posts, and which search method should we provide?
+How to implement UI for users to browse, search, and upload their posts?
+Which search method should we provide?

 With backend written in Go, UI built with React, and integrated database and media storage design with Elastic Search and GSC, this scalable web application supports users to create/upload personal posts in various media format, and allows them to browse and search recent posts through two methods: byUserName and byKeyword.
-It also improves authentication using token-based registration/login/logout flow with React Router v4 and server-side user authentication with JWT
+It also improves authentication using token-based registration/login/logout flow with React Router v4 and server-side user authentication with JWT.

 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)